Automating-GIS-processes/FEC/source/index.rst

 Welcome to Automating GIS processes/ FEC 2017!
 =============================================================

+**6.-10.3.2017 at the Kumpula Campus**, University of Helsinki.

 This course will introduce you the basics of programming and automatization of GIS-processes in the Python programming language.
-The course will be held on **6.-10.3.2017 at the Kumpula Campus**, University of Helsinki.

-This course has been custom-made for the Paikkatiedon käyttö ja hyödyntäminen F.E.C.
-(Further Educated With Companies) - course organized by HY+ and the Department of Geosciences and Geography, University of Helsinki.
+Materials have been custom-made for the **Paikkatiedon käyttö ja hyödyntäminen F.E.C.
+(Further Educated With Companies)** - course organized by **`HY+<http://hyplus.helsinki.fi/>`_** and the **Department of Geosciences and Geography, University of Helsinki**.
-Materials are based on two more extensive courses: `Python for geo-people <https://github.com/Python-for-geo-people/Course-information>`_ and `Automating GIS-processes <https://automating-gis-processes.github.io/2016/>`_  available online.
+Materials are based two more extensive course packages: `Python for geo-people <https://github.com/Python-for-geo-people/Course-information>`_ and `Automating GIS-processes <https://automating-gis-processes.github.io/2016/>`_.

 Course contents:
 ----------------